forestgrape/coronavirus/index.md

     - reliable duplication possible

-### storage and decoding
+### storage and duplication
+[in work]
-7 forms of combinations of lifetime storage and decode mechanisms are known to be in use on earth, known as Baltimore classification:
+7 forms of combinations of lifetime storage and duplication/decode mechanisms are known to be in use on earth, known as Baltimore classification:
 * (+)ssRNA := Single stranded RNA, + sense
 * (-)ssRNA := Single stranded RNA, - sense
 * ssDNA := Single-strand DNA